Seasteading: Background

 Other inspirations include Tenochtitlan, the capital city of the Aztec Empire, founded on an island in Lake Texcoco with connected artificial islands built around it – Mexico City now entirely covers the lake's basin – and floating communities such as the Uru people on Lake Titicaca, the Tanka people in Aberdeen, Hong Kong, and the Makoko in Lagos, Nigeria.

-While not at sea the South American Uru peoples build floating settlements on floating islands, on Lake Titicaca.
+While not at sea the South American Uru peoples build settlements on floating islands on Lake Titicaca.